adolenc/adolenc.github.io/articles/20240510-mc-timetable/index.md

 repeated 1s and one repeated 9 instead of just an energy of 1).

 ## Stage 1
-As mentioned earlier, in the first stage we just concentrate on generating a valid lecture arrangement, and forget about the registered attendees for a second.
+As mentioned earlier, in the first stage we just concentrate on generating a valid lecture arrangement across the time slots and rooms, and forget about the registered attendees for a second.
 This simplifies our problem as there are actually a few additional constraints that we have to take into account, and ignoring any of these would automatically result in an invalid timetable:

-  - Dewesoft employees can hold multiple lectures while other registered attendees should only hold exactly one lecture so they can attend the rest of the conference (out of the 70 lectures, approximately 30 were held by Dewesoft employees, and the rest were held by other registered attendees),
+  - Dewesoft employees can hold multiple lectures while other lecturers should only hold exactly one lecture so they can attend the rest of the conference (out of the 70 lectures, approximately 30 were held by Dewesoft employees, and the rest were held by other registered attendees),
   - no one lecturer should have more than 7 lectures scheduled in total,
   - some lectures can only appear in certain time slots or certain (subset of) rooms due to equipment requirements,
   - some lectures should be scheduled before others (think basic -> advanced type of lectures),